geawiz/geoviz/2_PMTiles-map/README.md

 <script setup lang="ts">

-import { onMounted, ref } from 'vue' import maplibregl from 'maplibre-gl' import { Protocol, PMTiles } from 'pmtiles' import 'maplibre-gl/dist/maplibre-gl.css'
+import { onMounted, ref } from "vue" import maplibregl from "maplibre-gl" import { Protocol, PMTiles } from "pmtiles" import "maplibre-gl/dist/maplibre-gl.css"

 // we declare the maplibregl.Map object here, as in more complex components
 // you may want to access the objects from other method